-On the geographical map of the world, there are landscapes of so unreal beauty as if they had been created by artists, the landscapes ‘painted’ by a soul.
+On the geographical map of the world, there are landscapes of so unreal beauty as if they were created by artists, the landscapes 'painted' by a soul.

-Luxurious castles, mysterious gardens, old windmills in the middle of grain fields, wide rivers that flow ‘arm in arm’ through fertile Pannonia plain, a sweep squeaking in the wind… All of this is imaginative scenography for a romantic, emotional story where some common, quiet people have been living for years, the story of Vojvodina.
+Luxurious castles, mysterious gardens, old windmills in the middle of grain fields, wide rivers that flow 'arm in arm' through fertile Pannonia plain, a sweep squeaking in the wind ...
+All of this is imaginative scenography for a romantic, emotional story where some common, quiet people have lived for years, the story of Vojvodina.

 Highlights: numerous hiking trails, medieval monasteries, wine tasting

-Once it was a lonesome island in the Pannonian Sea that used to cover spacious the Pannonian Plain a long time ago, before the time of man.
+Once it was a lonely island in the Pannonian Sea that used to cover the spacious Pannonian Plain a long time ago, before the time of man.

-The mountain is covered by a thick forest, hundred-year oak and birch trees, as well as the linden, a tree beloved by the Slavic peoples.
-The mountain, with the highest peak Crveni Čot 539 m (Red Cot) and much of its surroundings are a national park, that spreads across some 25.000 ha.
+The mountain is covered by thick forest, hundred-year-old oak and birch trees, as well as the linden, a tree beloved by the Slavic peoples.
+The mountain, with the highest peak Crveni Čot 539 m (Red Cot) and its surroundings, is a national park that spreads over some 25,000 ha.

 This mountain seems to have grown from cultivated Vojvodina Plain.
 It provides a lot of possibility for hiking and biking tours with a lot of interesting trails.

-If you want to go on easy hiking tour we recommend circular hiking tour from Iriski Venac – the monastery Staro Hopovo – the monastery Novo Hopovo.
+If you want to go on a hiking tour we recommend circular hiking tour from Iriski Venac - the monastery of Staro Hopovo - the monastery of Novo Hopovo.

-Mild slopes, centennial forests, famous vineyards, and numerous monasteries are the main characteristics of this beautiful mountain.
+Mild slopes, centennial forests, famous vineyards, and numerous monasteries are the main features of this beautiful mountain.

-There are picturesque monasteries where, in an eternal peace of God, the relics of great Serbian saints lie.
+There are picturesque monasteries where, in an eternal peace of God, lies the relics of great Serbian saints.
 Because of them, another name for Fruska Gora is Holy Mountain or Serbian Atos.
 These monasteries are scattered as pearls, on the slopes of Fruska Gora and have been kept from any evil, under the mountain wing.
 There are 16 Orthodox monasteries built at the end of XV and during the XVI century.
-They are the symbol of beauty, spiritual health, persistence in good and bad and finally, of the victory of religion over time.
-Some of them are Novo Hopovo, Staro Hopovo, Krusedol, Petkovica, Remeta, Hopovo, Jazak…
+They are the symbol of beauty, spiritual health, persistence in good and bad, and finally, of the victory of religion over time.
+Some of them are Novo Hopovo, Staro Hopovo, Krusedol, Petkovica, Remeta, Hopovo, Jazak ...

-Novi Sad is the administrative and commercial center of the Serbian province of Vojvodina, which encompasses some of the richest farmland in the area.
+Novi Sad is an administrative and commercial center of the Serbian province of Vojvodina, which covers some of the richest farmland in the area.

 Your exploring of the city can start with its downtown, where are the most of its sights.

-The Freedom Square (Trg Slobode) is the downtown, with neo-Gothic Roman Catholic cathedral (18th century) on one side of the square, and the City Hall facing it on the other.
-The City Hall (Gradska kuća) a neo-Renaissance building is a copy of the town hall in Graz, Austria.
+The Freedom Square (Sloboda Square) is the downtown, with the neo-Gothic Roman Catholic cathedral (18th century) on the other side of the square, and the City Hall facing it on the other.
+The City Hall and Neo-Renaissance building are a copy of the Town Hall in Graz, Austria.

 If you like visiting museums, there are Museum of Vojvodina, Museum of Novi Sad - Foreign art collection, Novi Sad city museum, Pavle Beljanski memorial gallery.

-The sight you must visit in Novi Sad is Petrovaradin fortress.
+The sight you need to visit in Novi Sad is Petrovaradin fortress.

-This impressive fortress has been referred to as the “Gibraltar of the Danube”.
-The city’s strategic position on the Danube also helped it grow into an important port settlement.
+This impressive fortress was referred to as the "Gibraltar of the Danube".
+The city's strategic position on the Danube also helped it to grow into a major port settlement.

-It started life as a Roman fortress and various additions were made through the medieval period.
+It began life as a Roman fortress and various additions were made through the medieval period.

-It was reconstructed in the late 17th century by the Austrians to serve as a key military stronghold against the Ottoman Empire.
-The French military architect Sebastian Vauban was enrolled and the project was begun.
+It was reconstructed in the late 17th centuryth century by the Austrians to serve as a key military stronghold against the Ottoman Empire.
+The French military architect Sebastian Vauban was enrolled and the project was started.

-It takes time to get to know it because it is multi-layered and multistoried – a masterpiece of medieval military architecture.
-It is fortress which, in its underground, hides kilometers long halls, warehouses and rooms where people used to live under the siege.
-These rooms are impressive, even today, because of their air-conditioning system, heating, isolation, illumination, etc. The structure of the fortress also makes The Town Museum, The Gallery of Carpets, artists’ quarter that gives the impression of being Parisian quarter Mont Martre.
-From the terrace, there is a wonderful view of the town.
-Still, what is specific for Petrovaradin and Novi Sad is a “Drunken clock” on the Clock Tower.
-It is said to be fast in summer, but slow in winter, probably to be always in accordance with time, just like the town that it stands above.
+It takes time to get to know it because it is multi-layered and multistoried - a masterpiece of medieval military architecture.
+It is a fortress which, in its underground, hides a few long halls, warehouses and rooms where people used to live under the siege.
+These rooms are impressive, even today, because of their air conditioning system, heating, isolation, illumination, etc. The structure of the fortress also makes the Town Museum, The Gallery of Carpets, artists' quarter that gives the impression of being Parisian quarter Mont Martre.
+From the terrace, there is a beautiful view of the town.
+Still, what is specific for Petrovaradin and Novi Sad is a "Drunken clock" on the Clock Tower.
+It is said to be fast in summer, but slow in winter, probably to be always in keeping with time, just like the city that stands above.

-The archbishop Pavle Nenadovic got his reputation, as an architect of the Cathedral from XVIII century, which was decorated by the same mosaic works as it had been done in famous Constantinople St. Sophia Church.
-It was dedicated to St. Nicholas, the protector of navigators and other passengers.
+The archbishop Pavle Nenadovic got his reputation as an architect of the XVIII century Cathedral, which was decorated by the same mosaic works as it was done in the famous Constantinople St. Sophia Church.
+It was dedicated to St. Nicholas, the protector of navigators and other travelers.

 This town keeps the memory of the great Serbian poet and his enormous love.
 A well-known romantic writer Branko Radicevic, fell in love with fascinating Mina Karadzic, a daughter of Vuk Karadzic, the father of Serbian literacy.